 The Gamelan Plesetan project joins both experimental and traditionally trained musicians together in live, non-idiomatic improvisational electro-acoustic gamelan multimedia performance.
 The concept of these events is rooted in my 14 years experience of organizing and playing live improvised electronic music at multimedia dance/art/music events that can be best described as modern day "Happenings" (in the spirit of Allan Kaprow).

-Gamelan Plesetan events are an expansion of my work to include musical forms and traditions outside of the electronic music genre, specifically, contemporary gamelan.
+Gamelan Plesetan events are an expansion of my improvisational work to include musical forms and traditions outside of the electronic music genre, specifically, contemporary gamelan.
 Musicians trained in both these musics join together in a non-linear cross-cultural musical dialogue that ventures into uncharted musical territory.
 These musical "conversations" are an important aspect toward achieving mutual understanding and musical education between cultures.

 An integral part of the multimedia performance are gamelan controlled visual projections using an interface called the Gamelan Lumina, developed at UCSC by Peter Elsea and Darryl Ferrucci.
-The Lumina (programmed in MAX/MSP/Jitter) uses the gamelan instruments to juxtapose and distort images of natural landscapes with those of e-waste generated by our society's growing dependence on technology and its commodification.
+The Lumina (programmed by Parker in MAX/MSP/Jitter) uses the gamelan instruments to juxtapose and distort images of natural landscapes with those of e-waste generated by our society's growing dependence on technology and its commodification.
 Motion-capture video of Gamelan Plesetan's actual live performance mixes the above-mentioned visual materials together, on a large projection screen, creating a metaphor that addresses the dangers of this increasing environmental problem, and a message about humankind's responsibility toward greater consciousness regarding the development and disposal of our tools and technologies.